-Personal injury (section 3.2.4) - The 2019-20 SCJS found that an estimated 2% of respondents experienced a medical negligence issue and 1% experienced a personal injury problem in the last three years.

-3.2 Volumes and types of problems in the courts

-In this section we examine the types of civil law problems recorded in court statistics, and any changes in their likelihood over time.

-Since 2018-19, in addition to the principal crave of cases, we now publish statistics on ancillary craves.
+Personal injury (section 3.2.4) - The 2021-22 SCJS found that an estimated 2% of respondents experienced a medical negligence issue and 1% experienced a personal injury problem in the last three years.
+3.2 Volumes and types of problems in the courts In this section we examine the types of civil law problems recorded in court statistics, and any changes in their likelihood over time.
+Since 2018-19, in addition to the principal crave of cases in the sheriff courts, we now publish statistics on ancillary craves.
 An individual case can involve a number of different legal remedies sought by the pursuer.
 The requirement that is listed first on the writ is normally known as the principal crave, for example 'divorce', and is used to categorise the case type.
 The others remedies sought are described as ancillary craves, for example 'contact'.

-Figure 5: Debt cases remain the most common problem (principal crave) at civil courts
+Figure 5: Debt cases remain the most common problem (principal crave) at civil courts in 2022-23